millisom/GluGuide/SRS.md

 This section will explain the different use cases illustrated in the Use Case Diagram and their functionality.
 By November, we plan to implement:

-- 3.1.1 Creating an account
+- 3.1.1 Creating account
-- 3.1.2 Logging in
+- 3.1.2 Logging in / out
-- 3.1.3 Logging out
+- 3.1.3 Edit account
-- 3.1.4 Tracking glucose levels
+- 3.1.4 Deleting account
-- 3.1.5 Tracking a meal
+- 3.1.5 Write blogpost

 By June, we plan to implement:

-- 3.1.6 Deleting tracked information
+- 3.1.6 Track sugar
-- 3.1.7 Learning about GDE
+- 3.1.7 Track macros
-- 3.1.8 Receiving notifications
+- 3.1.8 Track meals
+- 3.1.9 Generate graph
+- 3.2.0 Alerts
+- 3.2.1 Edit blogpost
+- 3.2.2 Delete blogpost
+- 3.2.3 Comment on blogpost
+- 3.2.4 Edit comment
+- 3.2.5 Delete comment

 ### 3.1.1 Creating an account
-To ensure user identification, the webapp requires an account system that links all trackes data to each user.
+To ensure user identification, the webapp requires an account system that links data to each user.

-### 3.1.2 Logging in
+### 3.1.2 Logging in / out
-The webapp will provide the possiblity to register and log in to use the functions.
+The webapp will provide the possiblity manually log in and out to use the functions.

-### 3.1.3 Logging out
+### 3.1.3 Edit account
-In case the user are no longer in need for the service or any other reason, it is possible to manually log out.
+The user is able to edit the username and password.

-### 3.1.4 Track glucose level
+### 3.1.4 Delete account
-Use Case Diagram here
+It is possible to delete the account.
+All data linked to it will be deleted too.

-### 3.1.5 Track a meal
+### 3.1.5 Write blogpost
-Use Case Diagram here
+To get in touch with others, ask questions, or simply share experiences, the user can write a blog post in the community feature.

-### 3.1.6 Delete the tracked information
+### 3.1.6 Track sugar
-Use Case Diagram here
+The user is able to manually track their sugar levels.

-### 3.1.7 Learn about GDE
+### 3.1.7 Track macros
-Use Case Diagram here
+The user is able to manually track their macros.

-### 3.1.8 Get Notifications
+### 3.1.8 Track meals
-Use Case Diagram here
+The user is able to manually track their meals.

+### 3.1.9 Generate graph
+The application can generate graphs from the collected data.

+### 3.2.0 Alerts
+The user can set alerts to remind them to track their data.

+### 3.2.1 Edit blogpost
+Self-written blog posts can be edited by the user.

+### 3.2.2 Delete blogpost
+Self-written blog posts can be deleted by the user.

+### 3.2.3 Comment on blogpost
+The comment function allows users to engage in discussions.
+Users are able to reply to posts or other comments.

+### 3.2.4 Edit comment
+Self-written comments can be edited by the user.

+### 3.2.5 Delete comment
+Self-written comments can be deleted by the user.

 ## 3.2 Usability